 Like many founders, I started a business to escape the typical 9-to-5 and to be my own boss.
-Now, somehow, I've become other people's boss.
-This was not my intention.
+Along the way I accidentally became other peoples' boss.
+That was not the plan.
 Part of the reason I left Google in the first place was because I had no career path aside from becoming a manager, which I didn't want to do.

 So I left Google and started Tortuga.
 The idea was to create a passive income business and to live off of the money that would come rolling in.
 That's not quite how it worked out.

-Almost a decade later, I'm a CEO responsible for nine other people.
-Whoops.
+A decade later, I'm a CEO responsible for nine other people.

 I Fucked Up (and You Can Too): A real email that I sent to our team providing a lesson in transparency and risk-taking.